tmtsoftware/esw/docs/src/main/sequencer/seqcompsequencer/Sequencers.md

 ![SequenceCompNaming](../../images/ocs/OCS-SeqCompSeqNaming.png)

 Once loaded, a client can ask the Sequence Component what Sequencer it is running using the `GetStatus` message.
-A client can ask what Sequence Component a Sequencer is running on using the `GetSequenceComponent`.
-Both commands return a Location Service Location.
+A client can ask what Sequence Component a Sequencer is running on using the `GetSequenceComponent` message.
+Both commands return a Location Service `Location`.
-The naming convention allows:
+The naming convention allows the following:

 1. The Sequence Manager can search for all Sequencers related to an observing mode.
 2. The Sequence Manager can identify the Sequencer running a subsystem’s instrument observing mode script.